 |McMurry Welcomes Orthodox Students!

 Some of Fr.
-Philip’s former students have converted to the Faith, and not only students are drawn to Eastern Christianity.
-The campus chaplain and a few other colleagues have asked him to resume weekly meetings of a St. Siluoan reading group.
+Philip’s former students have converted and not only students are drawn to Orthodoxy.
+The campus chaplain and a few other colleagues joined him to form a St. Siluoan reading group a few years ago.
 The Methodism that has shaped McMurry is broadly evangelical and genuinely appreciative of Orthodoxy.
 Fr.
 Philip recalls, “I was asked to give the baccalaureate sermon the semester of my ordination to the diaconate, and the University has been supportive in every way of my service of the Church.”

 Orthodox students and parents will appreciate McMurry as an undergraduate institution with an emphasis on personal relationships.
 Classes are small and professors know students by name; it’s hard to get lost in the crowd here.
 Fr.
 Philip notes, “We have the ethos of a liberal arts college together with strong pre-professional programs.”

 McMurry undergraduates excel in their chosen professions.
-Successful alums include the president of Burger King North America, a past president of the American Medical Association, and a scientist who was instrumental in developing the BlackBerry device.
+Successful alums include past presidents of Burger King North America, AT&T Texas, and the American Medical Association, as well as a scientist who was instrumental in developing the BlackBerry device.
 Fr.
 Philip directs the University’s honors program, which offers full-tuition and other substantial scholarships to outstanding students.
 “I am pleased by the success of many of my former students as lawyers, bankers, doctors, dentists, teachers, and research scientists.”
 Recent graduates are pursuing advanced degrees at Harvard, Yale, Princeton, and Duke.